gsoft-inc/wl-web-configs/docs/rsbuild/configure-storybook.md

 We do not guarantee that your configuration transformers won't break after an update.
 It's your responsibility to keep them up to date with new releases.
 !!!

 The [predefined options](#use-predefined-options) are useful to quickly customize the [default Storybook configuration](https://github.com/gsoft-inc/wl-web-configs/blob/main/packages/rsbuild-configs/src/storybook.ts) of `@workleap/rsbuild-configs`, but only covers a subset of an [Rsbuild configuration](https://rsbuild.dev/config/index).
-If you need full control over the configuration, you can provide configuration transformer functions through the `transformers` option of the `defineBuildConfig` function.
+If you need full control over the configuration, you can provide configuration transformer functions through the `transformers` option of the `defineStorybookConfig` function.
 Remember, **no locked in** :heart::v:.

-To view the default build configuration of `@workleap/rsbuild-configs`, have a look at the [storybook.ts configuration file](https://github.com/gsoft-inc/wl-web-configs/blob/main/packages/rsbuild-configs/src/storybook.ts) on GitHub.
+To view the default Storybook configuration of `@workleap/rsbuild-configs`, have a look at the [storybook.ts configuration file](https://github.com/gsoft-inc/wl-web-configs/blob/main/packages/rsbuild-configs/src/storybook.ts) on GitHub.

 ### `transformers`